-- That a separate Health Impact Assessment be undertaken on all applications which fall outside the stated housing density parameters, where a residential scheme is for 15 units or more. - That planning and health colleagues work together to better understand the changing health and housing needs of the borough, to allow planning for the future.
+- That a separate Health Impact Assessment be undertaken on all applications which fall outside the stated housing density parameters, where a residential scheme is for 15 units or more. - Comment: Health Impact Assessment is already recognised in the Core Strategy as a tool to assess future development. - Further recommendations: That criteria be set in guidance separate to the Core Strategy to govern where HIA would be applied.. - That planning and health colleagues work together to better understand the changing health and housing needs of the Borough, to allow planning for the future. - Comment: Recommendation has been noted and further consultation with health and been and will continue to be ongoing.